 Yes!
-You can mail Easter eggs!
+You can mail plastic Easter eggs!
 Send them to your kids, grandkids, or other loved ones, and see how how surprised they are!
-SO fun!
+So much Easter fun!

-When I saw an idea to mail Easter eggs, I immediately fell in love with it, and REALLY wanted to try it.
+When I thought of trying to mail Easter eggs I immediately loved the idea, and REALLY wanted to try it.
 I have to admit though, I was kind of skeptical.
 I mean, how often do you see Easter eggs go through the mail?
 I knew my kids would L.O.V.E it–they are always asking if there is anything in the mailbox for them, so how exciting to not only get something with their name on it, but something SUPER fun!
 So…I decided to put it to the test.
-SO glad I did–it worked!!! :)
+SO glad I did–it worked!

 The plan was to use jumbo size plastic eggs (I wouldn’t use the regular/small eggs), but I couldn’t find any at any of my normal stops, including the dollar store.
 My mom found these EXTRA large eggs at the dollar store though, and snapped them up for me.
 For $1 each, I was okay with that!

 **UPDATE: You can find them on Amazon and at Walmart too!
 (Still check the Dollar Store.)
 Affiliate links are included below.